jamiemcl001/tech-blog/_posts/2020-01-11-multi-vpc-communications.md

 ---
 Hi again,

 I've recently encountered another problem when using AWS for my side projects.
-To be clear it's not an actual problem in AWS but I feel that a blog post may help someone in future who is trying to enable restricted communication between VPCs in different regions.
+I have two EC2 instances in different regions, and I want to be able to easily communicate between the two services without assigning public IPs to each of them.
+To be clear, it's not an actual problem in AWS, but is something that took me a little while to get to grips with, so feel it was worthy of a blog post.

 I'm conscious of the fact that I want to make this example as easy to follow as possible - so we'll work with the following example: